2nthony/vue-remix-icons/README.md

 ## Usage

-Notice: for support Vue 2 & Vue 3 projects, the all imported icons is a Vue file, so you need to use this lib under the JS bundler.
+Notice: for support Vue 2 & Vue 3 projects, the all imported icons is a Vue file, so you need to use this lib under the JS bundler like vite, webpack or other Vue framework.

 ```html
 <template>